1996 Russian presidential election: Background

 In 1991, Boris Yeltsin was elected to a five-year term as president of Russia, which was still a part of the Soviet Union at the time.
 The next election was scheduled be held sometime in 1996.
 In late December 1991, Soviet Russia became a sovereign nation in wake of the dissolution of the Soviet Union.
 This meant that the scheduled election would now be the first ever presidential election to be held in a fully sovereign Russia.

 In a 1993 Russian government referendum question (III), Russian voters rejected holding an early presidential election, and the presidential election remained scheduled to be held in the year 1996.
 Later in 1993, the Constitution of Russia was adopted.
 In the constitution, future presidential terms were stipulated to last for four years, meaning that the 1996 election would elect a president to serve a four-year term.
 When incumbent president Yeltsin launched his re-election campaign in early 1996, he was widely predicted to lose.
 Public opinion of Yeltsin was at a historical low point.
 Due to this, there was talk about Yeltsin potentially postponing or canceling the election; he ultimately decided against this.

 Shortly before the election campaign, Yeltsin had faced a number of significant political humiliations which harmed his political stature.
 In the 1995 Russian legislative election, the Communist Party of the Russian Federation (CPRF) had achieved dominance in the State Duma.
 On 9 January 1996, Chechen rebels seized thousands of hostages in Dagestan and Yeltsin's response to this was viewed as a failure.
-Additionally, Yeltsin was overseeing a terrible economy.
-Russian economy was still contracting and many workers had continued to be unpaid for months.
+Additionally, Yeltsin presided over an economy that was still contracting, and many workers had continued to be unpaid for months.
+During 1992 and 1993 Russia experienced hyperinflation that wiped out the savings of most people, and its currency collapsed in 1994.

 By early 1996, Yeltsin's public approval was so poor that he was polling at fifth place among presidential candidates, with only 8 percent support, while CPRF leader Gennady Zyuganov was in the lead with 21 percent support.
 When Zyuganov showed up at the World Economic Forum in Davos, Switzerland, in February 1996, many Western leaders and the international media were eager to see him, and treated him with regards to believing that he would likely be the next president of Russia.